 The Jazz Ensemble is a small jazz singing group for experienced men and women singers.
 A high level of commitment with rehearsal attendance and practice at home is expected.
 Entry is by informal audition with the Jazz Ensemble conductor.

-No audition is required for any of the classes, which are open to all singers of mixed ability, except the Learn to Read Music which is aimed at singers who are new to singing with little musical knowledge – great to help gain confidence whilst singing with the Jazz or Oratorio Choir.
+The classes are open to all singers of mixed ability, except the Joining the Dots class which is aimed at singers who have little musical knowledge – great to help gain confidence whilst singing with the Jazz or Oratorio Choir.

-The 45 minutes Vocal Development class is suitable for people returning to singing, those who sing in a choir or aspire to join a choir and want some vocal practice first, as well as anyone wanting to learn good breathing techniques and warm up routines.
+The 45 minutes Vocal Development Class includes vocal warm-ups, breathing and tuning exercises, and group songs.
+Some members, if they wish, prepare short songs or bits of repertoire to perform to the class.
+There is no pressure to engage in singing solos.
+It is suitable for people returning to singing, those who sing in a choir or aspire to join a choir and want some vocal practice first, as well as anyone wanting to learn good breathing techniques and warm up routines.
 This will also be useful e.g. for public speaking, teaching and for confidence building.
 The choice of group repertoire will be made within the group under the tutor's guidance.